 Other causes of nasal airway obstruction include nasal polyps, adenoiditis, and the introduction of foreign objects into the nasal cavity.
 Whatever the specific cause, nasal airway obstruction surgery is often needed to restore healthy airflow to the lungs.

 The LATERA Implant is an innovative type of nasal airway obstruction procedure.
 It is a small implant which anchors your upper and lower nasal cartilage together.
 While this on its own is incredibly effective at treating NAO and increasing airflow, LATERA Implants are made of PLLA polymer.
 This means it’s naturally absorbed into your nasal tissue over a period of two years.
 After being absorbed, collagen replaces the implant, providing something called “remodeling.”

 Nasal airway obstruction procedures, like the LATERA Implant, lead to a better quality of life.
 Not only does it increase your natural nasal airflow – which accounts for 70 percent of the oxygen that goes to your lungs – but it gives you back the ability to do things like exercise and sleep normally.

-Come to South Florida Sinus and Allergy Center for Your LATERA Implant Treatment
+Come to Florida Sinus & Snoring Specialists for Your LATERA Implant Treatment

-South Florida Sinus and Allergy Center is proud to offer cutting edge treatments like LATERA Implants.
+Florida Sinus & Snoring Specialists is proud to offer cutting edge treatments like LATERA Implants.
 Say goodbye to a blocked nose and hello to the type of breathing you deserve!
 Call us at (954) 983-1211 to schedule your nasal airway obstruction procedures today!